 Progyny’s innovative, all-inclusive benefit design allows patients and their doctors to pursue the most effective treatment, the first time, without worry that coverage will be exhausted in the middle of treatment.
 They partner with the nation’s leading employers to bring fertility coverage to over 2.2 million people.
 Progyny offers its fertility insurance plan “Smart Cycle” through participating large employers.
 It includes all your office visits, tests and treatments.

-On the Progyny website you will find Atlantic Reproductive Medicine Specialists listed as a clinic near Raleigh, NC.
+On the Progyny website you will find Atlantic Reproductive Medicine listed as a clinic near Raleigh, NC.

 Learn More at the National Infertility Association

 The National Infertility Association at Resolve.org is a helpful resource regarding insurance coverage, as well as other fertility-related topics.
 Here are some helpful links:

 Learn More About What our Dedicated Financial Team can do for You!

 - Exploring Insurance Benefits